-The Astros were playing their first post-season series in franchise history, after nearly 20 years of frustration and futility.
-In their brightly colored uniforms which made them look more like candy corn than ballplayers, the Astros fought their way to the NL West title by defeating the Los Angeles Dodgers in a one-game playoff on the Monday following the end of the regular season.
+After nearly two decades of frustration and futility, in their brightly colored uniforms which made them look more like candy corn than ballplayers, the Astros fought their way to the NL West title by defeating the Los Angeles Dodgers in a one-game playoff on the Monday following the end of the regular season.
 The Dodgers had swept three games at Chavez Ravine to tie Houston atop the standings.
-But in the one-game playoff, Joe Niekro shut down LA on six hits and Art Howe drove in four runs in Houston’s 7-1 win.
-As a result, the Astros earned the right to face the Phillies in the NLCS.
+But in the one-game playoff, Joe Niekro shut down LA on six hits and Art Howe drove in four runs in Houston’s 7-1 victory.

-After getting a force out and a strikeout of Mike Schmidt, the righty reliever seemed poised to escape the jam with a lead, but pinch-hitter Del Unser delivered a single to tie the game and then Manny Trillo ripped a triple down the left field line that scored two more.
-The Phils had built a 7-5 lead and the Houston crowd was silenced.
+After getting a force out and a strikeout of Mike Schmidt, the southpaw Sambito seemed poised to escape the jam with a lead, but pinch-hitter Del Unser delivered a single to tie the game.
+Light-hitting Manny Trillo followed with a triple down the left field line that scored two more.
+The Phillies had built a 7-5 lead and the Houston crowd was silenced.

 But Houston still had some magic left in their wands.